fredrickbernardonduru/meme-virality-predictor/README.md

 [MIT License](LICENSE)

 ## Contact
-For questions or suggestions, open an issue or contact [your email or GitHub handle].
+For questions or suggestions, open an issue or contact fredrichbernard4126@gmail.com.